Corporate Governance Statement

 Summary of the University’s Structure of Corporate Governance

-- approving the mission and strategic vision of the Institution, long-term business plans, key performance indicators (KPIs) and annual budgets, and ensuring that these have due regard to the interests of stakeholders;
+- determining the University’s mission and strategic vision, its strategic plan, key performance indicators (KPIs) and annual budgets, fostering an environment in which the objects of the University are achieved with due regard to the interests of students, staff, and other stakeholders;

 - ensuring adherence to the funding requirements specified by the Scottish Funding Council in its Financial Memorandum and other funding documents;

-New members also received a formal induction session supported by the Court Members’ Handbook (published October 2014 and revised version published October 2016).
+New members also received a formal induction session supported by the Court Members’ Handbook, published originally in October 2016 and updated annually.

 The Finance & Estates Committee reviews and recommends to the University Court the University’s financial strategy, as well as the annual revenue and capital budgets.
 It monitors performance in relation to approved budgets and borrowings through the use of key performance indicators, and through a review of quarterly and annual financial reports.
 The Committee also considers matters relating to the development of the University’s estate.